0049 941 / 56 76 460

 Oasi di Vendicari

 Sicily’s largest wetlands stretch from Noto in the north almost to Marzamemi in the south.
 Thanks to the efforts of various environmental organizations the area was declared and is now a nature reserve.
+It can be explored only on foot.

 Cala Mosche, one of Sicily’s most beautiful sandy bays, is an ideal place for a rest and for cooling off in the sea.